 Ultimately, this type of therapy gives the individual control over their recovery.
 They can end the negative spiral of thoughts and feelings that fuel their addiction.
 Instead of self-medicating for negative emotions or mental disorders, they gain control of their thoughts and feelings.
 Each person can break the cycle of addiction and learn techniques for preventing a relapse.

 Once someone realizes that they have a problem, the next step is to find the right treatment options.
 Each rehab center offers an exclusive, unique range of programs.
 The right rehab depends on the individual’s personal situation and needs.
-Depending on the rehab center, guests can find help through luxury treatment options such as:
+Depending on the rehab center, guests can find help through treatment options such as:

 - Art, music and recreational therapy